TwilightCitizen/clark_david_wdv339/README.md

 >
 > sed -i -e 's/your_spotify_client_secret/*YOUR_SPOTIFY_CLIENT_SECRET*/g' .env

+Alternatively, you can override these variables by establishing them in a local environment file.
+To do this, issue the following alternate commands from a terminal within the *Express API* directory.
+Note that you do not have to establish a local environment file if you have already established your own values in the provided environment file with the preceding commands.

+> touch .env.local
+>
+> echo 'SPOTIFY_CLIENT_ID=*YOUR_SPOTIFY_CLIENT_ID*' >> .env.local
+>
+> echo 'SPOTIFY_CLIENT_SECRET=*YOUR_SPOTIFY_CLIENT_SECRET*' >> .env.local

 Then, issue the following command from a terminal within the *Project Root* to install all Node project and development dependencies:

 > npm i